 1. Students should not interfere with the rights, safety, or health of members of the university community nor interfere with other students' right to learn.
 Students are expected to abide by all university, center, and program rules and regulations and all local, state, and federal laws.
+Students are responsible for adherence to the university code of conduct and all university policies and procedures while attending or participating in university-sponsored programs, activities, and/or events off the main campus or at any NSU sites.

-Violations of conduct standards include, but are not limited to:
+Violations of conduct standards include, but are not limited to